 Baked Cheese Crackers are a simple, light, and flavorful cracker, that you can make at home and goes perfectly with a glass of wine.

 Blogging can be fun and rewarding.
 But it also has its downside as well.
-I have been blogging over 6 years, it started off as a stress relief for me.
+I have been blogging for 6 years, it started off as a stress relief for me.

 I started blogging because I had watched the movie Julie and Julia like 99 times and thought, I can do that, I will do a blog.
 It helped me get out the funk I was in.
 However, I got burned out after 2 years, gave it up then started Lovely Pink Diva because had many telling me I had to get back into blogging.

-Lovely Pink Diva was a good concept, a blog for women, but it wasnt quite my passion and was why it ended.
-Now I just have it back on Blogspot because it is more for when I want play on Polyvore app and do a clothing thingy for fun.
+Lovely Pink Diva was a good concept, a blog for women, but it wasn’t quite my passion and was why it ended.
+Now I just have it back on Blogspot because it is more for when I want to play on Polyvore app and do a clothing thingy for fun.

 I am a Libra, we like to be creative.
 I started The Recipes Of Disney as a way to just keep track of Disney recipes.
 I do admit that side blog does need TLC.
 I have also Seduction, which is my baby and it is my passion.

 I am proud of how far I have come with Seduction in the Kitchen.
-Trust me I am so happy about the new camera.
+Trust me I am so happy with my progression with photo taking.
 I do have many newer bloggers and even people looking to get into blogging ask me how to do, what to do, can I help.
 I am flattered that they ask me.
 That was why I started blogging resources.

-The group is moderated, and I was told would not accept my post because of it being a bad photo.
-The rules clearly stated that only accept good photos, that mine looks like it was shot with a flash.
+That was until I submitted the recipe post into a sharing group on Facebook that was.
+You see the group is moderated, and I was told They would not approve my post because of it being a bad photo.
+The rules clearly stated that only accept recipe posts with good photos, that mine looks like it was shot with a flash.

 So I wanted to do something simple.
 I am a fan of cheese crackers.
 I had some cheddar from Cabot Cheese.